chrthomsen/pygrametl/docs/examples/parallel.rst

     sales = CSVSource(f=open('sales.csv', 'r'), delimiter=',')

-    # JDBC and Jython is used as threads allows for better performance
+    # JDBC and Jython is used as threads usually provides better performance
     import java.sql.DriverManager
     jconn = java.sql.DriverManager.getConnection(
         "jdbc:postgresql://localhost/dw?user=dwuser&password=dwpass")

     # The connection wrapper is itself wrapped in a SharedConnectionClient,
-    # allowing for it to be used by multiple decoupled tables safely
+    # so it can be shared by multiple decoupled tables in a safe manner
     conn = JDBCConnectionWrapper(jdbcconn=jconn)
     shrdconn = shareconnectionwrapper(targetconnection=conn)

-    # A sharedsequencefactory is created which creates values starting a zero,
+    # A sharedsequencefactory is created which provides values starting at zero.
-    # each table is given a sequence of number to use, the size of the
+    # It gives each table a sequence of numbers to use as surrogate keys.
+The
-    # sequence can increased trough a second argument if the
+    # size of the sequence can be increased through a second argument if the
     # sharedsequencefactory becomes a bottleneck in the ETL flow
     idfactory = getsharedsequencefactory(0)

     # The product dimension must use the sharedsequencefactory to ensure that
-    # the two processes do not assign overlapping surrogate key, if the creation
+    # the two processes do not assign overlapping surrogate key to the rows
-    # of a surrogate key for the dimension is needed
     productDimensionOne = DecoupledDimension(
         CachedDimension(
             name='product',